jdunkerley/jdunkerley/enso-getting-started/post.md

 ![Enso IDE Login](enso-ide-login.png)

 The login is optional, and there is an option at the bottom ("Continue without creating an account") to open the IDE without logging in.
-The login will be used in future for our cloud product and support chat, but you do not need it to use it locally.
+The login will be used in the future for our cloud product and support chat, but you do not need it to use it locally.

 If you do create an account or log in, then click on the "Local" button at the top to switch to running on your local machine.
 You will then see the following screen:

 ![Enso IDE Home](enso-ide-home.png)

-Click on the `New Project`` button, and it will create an empty new project and set up everything needed to run it.
+Click on the `New Project` button, and it will create an empty new project and set up everything needed to run it.
 The first opening can take a little longer while it expands the runtime behind the scenes.
 Once it has finished, you will see the following screen with a single node:

 ![Enso IDE Empty Project](enso-ide-start.png)